-The Company is committed to equal opportunities and will not discriminate based on disability, age, race, colour, ethnic origin, gender, marital status, religious or political beliefs or sexual orientation.
+The Company is committed to equal opportunities and will not discriminate on the basis of disability, age, race, colour, ethnic origin, gender, marital status, religious or political beliefs or sexual orientation.

 We believe that only by encouraging applicants from the widest pool of talent possible, and then selecting the best candidate based on their ability to do the job, can we ensure we continue to deliver our best for our customers and safeguard the future of Babcock.
-For more information about our inclusion and diversity policy, please see pages 64 and 107 of the annual report for Babcock International Group PLC.
+For more information about our inclusion and diversity policy, please see pages 20-21 and 74-78 of the annual report for Babcock International Group PLC, which does not form part of this report.

 Engagement with UK employees has been considered on page 4 of the Strategic Report.